api3dao/airnode/packages/airnode-examples/integrations/coingecko-signed-data/README.md

 This example contains the same API integration as `../coingecko`.

-The only difference is that this integration allows the endpoint to return signed data that can be submitted on chain by the to update a beacon.
+The only difference is that this integration allows the endpoint to return signed data that can be then submitted on chain.

 <!-- TODO: Point to docs when they are finalized -->